SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mongodb-opentelemetry.md

 - **`Endpoint (no default)`**.
 The hostname and port of the MognoDB instance, separated by a colon.
 This is required to scrap metrics.
 (For example: `localhost:27017`.)
   :::note
-   To collect metrics, *only* use `mongod` endpoint.
-Sumo Logic OpenTelemetry collector do not support `mongos` endpoint.
+For collecting metrics, *only* use the `mongod` endpoint.
+The Sumo Logic OpenTelemetry collector *does not* support the `mongos` endpoint.
   :::
 - **`Logs Path`**.
 Provide the path to the mongo db log file configured as part of above steps.
 Typically the logs are located at the location: `/var/log/mongodb/mongodb.log`.
 - **`username (optional)`**.
 If authentication is required, the user can with clusterMonitor permissions can be provided here.